Introduction

 Formality Requirements:

-- Must be written and signed by the client
+- The agreement must be in writing and signed by the client.

 -